CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 B. Palindromic sequences are DNA sequences that read the same in both directions but have a parallel orientation.

-C. Palindromic sequences are recognised by a specific restriction endonuclease, leading to specific cleavage.
+C. Palindromic sequences are recognized by a specific restriction endonuclease, leading to specific cleavage.

-D. Palindromic sequences are recognised by exonucleases, resulting in non-specific cleavage.
+D. Palindromic sequences are recognized by exonucleases, resulting in non-specific cleavage.

 Choose the option(s) that contain incorrect statements: